dsccommunity/xPSDesiredStateConfiguration/README.md

     * Fixed error message content when start mode can not be changed.
     * Removed shouldprocess from functions as not required.
     * Optimized Test-TargetResource and Set-TargetResource by removing repeated calls to Get-Service and Get-CimInstance.
+* xWindowsOptionalFeature:
+    * Cleaned up resource (PSSA issues, formatting, etc.)
+    * Added example script
+    * Added integration test
 * Removed test log output from repo.
+* Removed the prefix MSFT_ from all files and folders of the composite resources in this module because they were unavailable to Get-DscResource and Import-DscResource.
+    * xFileUpload
+    * xGroupSet
+    * xProcessSet
+    * xServiceSet
-* xDSCWebService:
+    * xWindowsFeatureSet
-    * Added setting of enhanced security
-    * Cleaned up Examples
+    * xWindowsOptionalFeatureSet
-    * Cleaned up pull server verification test

 ### 3.13.0.0